-1) Contractor shall adopt a hospital payment methodology for each general acute care hospital in its QHP networks that places the hospital at-risk or subject to a bonus payment for quality performance.

-CMS Critical Access Hospitals, as defined by the Centers for Medicare and Medicaid, and Long Term Care hospitals, Inpatient Psychiatric hospitals, Rehabilitation hospitals, and Children's hospitals are not subject to this requirement.
-Contractor is accountable for the quality of care and safety of Covered California Enrollees receiving care in these hospitals.

-- 2) Contractor shall adopt balancing measures such as Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) to track, address, and prevent unintended consequences from at-risk payments, including the exacerbation of healthcare disparities. - 3) Implementation of this requirement may differ for integrated delivery systems and accountable care organizations and require alternative mechanisms for linking payment to performance.
+- Contractor shall adopt a hospital payment methodology for each general acute care hospital in its QHP networks that ties payment to quality performance. - CMS Critical Access Hospitals, as defined by the Centers for Medicare and Medicaid, and Long Term Care hospitals, Inpatient Psychiatric hospitals, Rehabilitation hospitals, and Children's hospitals are not subject to this requirement.
+Contractor is accountable for the quality of care and safety of Covered California Enrollees receiving care in these hospitals. - 2) In developing payment methodology, Contractor shall consider data from Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), Leapfrog hospital safety scores, and Cal Hospital Compare Patient Safety Honor Roll. - 3) Implementation of this requirement may differ for integrated delivery systems and accountable care organizations and require alternative mechanisms for linking payment to performance.
 Those hospitals participating in an IDS or ACO that have shared risk or other accountability for total cost of care shall be considered to have met this performancebased payment requirement as outlined in Article 4.03.5. - 4) Contractor must report in the annual application for certification: - a) The amount and structure for its hospital performance-based payment strategy, including the shared-risk and performance payment structure to hospitals participating in ACOs, if applicable. - b) The metrics that are applied for performance-based payments such as: mortality, Hospital Associated Infections (HAIs), adherence to sepsis management guidelines, readmissions, or satisfaction as measured through HCAHPS.
-Such metrics should be commonly in use in hospitals and endorsed by the National Quality Forum to limit hospital measurement burden. - c) The percent of network hospitals operating under contracts reflecting this payment methodology. - d) The dollars and percent, or best estimate, that is respectively paid or withheld to reflect value, including the extent to which the "at-risk" payments take the form of bonuses, withholds, or other performancebased payment mechanisms. - e) The dollars and percent, or best estimate, of hospital payments that are tied to hospital "improvement" versus "attainment" of a performance threshold. - 5) Contractor shall work with Covered California to provide comparison reporting for the requirements in Article 4.03.5 for all lines of business to compare performance and inform future Covered California requirements in this area.
+Such metrics should be commonly in use in hospitals and endorsed by the National Quality Forum to limit hospital measurement burden or in current use by the CMS Value Purchasing programs for Inpatient, Outpatient and Ambulatory Surgery. - c) The percent of network hospitals operating under contracts reflecting this payment methodology. - d) The dollars and percent, or best estimate, that is respectively paid or withheld to reflect value, including the extent to which the "at-risk" payments take the form of bonuses, withholds, or other performance-based payment mechanisms. - e) The dollars and percent, or best estimate, of hospital payments that are tied to hospital "improvement" versus "attainment" of a performance threshold.

+5) Contractor shall work with Covered California to provide comparison reporting for the requirements in Article 4.03.5 for all lines of business to compare performance and inform future Covered California requirements in this area.